ducvu0907/eco-route/README.md

 ### 🧑‍💼 Manager
 - Monitor users, orders, vehicles and depots
 - Real-time tracking of all vehicles and orders
-- Create and manage dispatch schedules
+- Create and manage dispatch with built-in routing engine
-- Built-in solver with support for multi-depot VRP and dynamic order handling

 ---